 The purpose of the day will be for participants to leave with the intention of empowering others as participants learn to empower themselves.

-Participants will be able to communicate the foundational principals and stands of NHA and will have practice for applying to children and adults.
+Participants will be able to explain the foundational principals and 3 stands of NHA and will role play the practice for applying to children and adults.

-Participants will gain a deeper level of understanding of NHA and will be able to identify how to use the approach with fidelity within mulitipe environments.
+Participants will describe their understanding of NHA and will be able to identify how to use the approach with fidelity within mulitipe environments.

-Participants will leave with ideas for an implementation plan in their work or home setting.
+Participants will list ways to implement the practice of the approach in their work or home setting.